SalihTalhaAydin/Calorie-counter-2/ideas.md

-AI personalization should be more effective interesting thing about user everytime they log in if they are interested giving them recommendations based on their health and habits warning if the current day or some habits can cause user to have some problems
+AI personalization should be more effective interesting thing about user everytime they log in if they are interested giving them recommendations based on their health and habits if the current day or some habits can cause user to have some problems dynamic daily calorie calculator